EsraaKhaledMostafa/StopWatch-Timer/README.md

 - Resume using INT2.

 ## Added Functionalities:
-- Setting the Time to start Counting from either up or down.
+- Setting the Time to start Counting either up or down.
-- Switching between Stop Watch Mode (Counting Up) & Timer Mode(Counting down).
+- Switching between Stop Watch Mode (Counting Up) & Timer Mode(Counting Down).
 - On choosing Timer Mode a beep sound alert is done on reaching time 0 to indicate that the timer has ended counting down.